Morgan279/vldbss-2021/lab0/report.md

 ok     talent 286.307s
 ```

-result of test example is available in log/test_homework.log
+Result of "make test_homework" is available in log/test_homework.log

 ## 实验总结

-在这部分可以简单谈论自己在实验过程中遇到的困难、对 Map-Reduce 计算框架的理解，字数在 1000 字以内。
+I have written a blog to summarize this lab, see